-All of the current options are listed below with links to more information about that program.
-The reservation form for scheduling a field trip will become "live" at 8 a.m. on August 25, 2014.
+All of the current options are listed below with links to more information about that program and the reservation form for scheduling the trip.
 You can download and print the Educational Opportunities Mailer in pdf format of all of the 2014-2015 field trip options.
 Thanks to donations to the Glacier National Park Conservancy and a grant from the National Park Foundation (made possible, in large part, through the support of Bayer USA Foundation, DISNEY, and Subaru of America) there are also travel grants available for schools with restricted travel budgets.

 Guidelines For Your Trip